gabstopper/ansible-stonesoft/docs/modules/firewall_rule_module.rst

     <td></td>
     <td></td>
     <td>
         <div>Source elements to add to the rule.
 Elements need to specify the type of element to add.
-If source is not provided, the rule source cell will be set to none and the rule will effectively be disabled.</div>
+If source is not provided, the rule source cell will be set to none and the rule will effectively be disabled.
+SMC version 6.6 or greater requires actions as a list versus string</div>
     </tr>

     <tr>